Core.SexpSourceCode for managing s-expressions.

 Module for parsing S-expressions annotated with location information

-Sourcetype 't parse_state = private 't Sexplib.Pre_sexp.parse_state = {
+type 't parse_state = private 't Sexplib.Pre_sexp.parse_state = {parse_pos : Parse_pos.t;Current parse position

 Exception raised during partial parsing